General information about applying for our undergraduate courses and the interview process.

 Studying on the Design for the Stage pathway of the BA (Hons) Theatre Practice course, you will:

 The course develops practitioners with a strong sense of direction and identity, and an ability to think conceptually.
 From the first year you undertake speculative design projects that will challenge and test ideas in a broad range of performance contexts, from text-based drama to opera, dance, site-specific performance and installations, under the guidance of professional directors, designers and choreographers.

-You will share some workshops with acting students, enabling both disciplines to gain a deeper insight into the other’s practices and methodologies as the basis of a collaborative approach to design.
-There are opportunities to work on undergraduate and postgraduate productions of plays, musicals, devised productions, community theatre, puppetry performances and performance art projects.
+As the basis of a collaborative approach to design, you will share some workshops with acting students, enabling a deeper mutual insight into each other’s practices and methodologies.
+The course provides opportunities to work on undergraduate and postgraduate productions of plays, musicals, devised productions, community theatre, puppetry performances and performance art projects.

 You will develop necessary skills, including model making, technical drawing with AutoCAD, costume drawing and storyboarding using Adobe Photoshop, and the use of projected media.
 You will have the opportunity to put these skills into practice on realised projects in Central’s professionally equipped performance spaces.